Code-Institute-Submissions/bookable/README.md

 ### Dev HTML

+Django infused with HTML, now that's powerful.
+Using template tags is so much fun with custom template tags, that's where the power is.

 <br>

 ### Dev CSS

+Custom CSS wasn't utilized very much as this whole project was built using Bootstrap 5.2 classes, and I'll say this; It was awesome!

 <br>

 ### Dev Django

+WoW Django, what is there not to say.
+Luckily I was moved outside my comfort zone more than I could image.
+It's huge and yet been now through this project, I feel I have just scratched the surface.
+One thing is certain, I learned a great deal about Django, I even dabled into making my own tag.
+It was fun.

 From the very beginning of the project, it was essential to differentiate between the development and production environments.

 That is why I chose to opt for a common settings file for the project and separate dev/prod files inheriting everything from common but each with their variables depending on where the app is running.

 I moved and renamed the settings.py file and made the necessary changes to the dependencies.
+Django until we meet again :)

 <br>